Anamika52342singh/Blinkit-Data-Analysis-Dashboard/README.md

 ## Goals:
 1. Develop a comprehensive dashboard to consolidate and visualize key performance indicators (KPIs) such as:
-O Number of daily/weekly/monthly orders.
+- Number of daily/weekly/monthly orders.
-O Delivery time trends and bottlenecks.
+- Delivery time trends and bottlenecks.
-O Inventory status and restocking requirements. о Customer satisfaction ratings and feedback analysis.
+- Inventory status and restocking requirements.
+- Customer satisfaction ratings and feedback analysis.
- Revenue and profit margins.
+- Revenue and profit margins.

+2.